 The dimensionless system of equation (12) - (16) was solved numerically using finite different approach known as Keller box method.
 The flow problem was analysed in term of profiles and physical quantities subjected to effect considered such as nanoparticle volume fraction φ , types of nanoparticle and shape of the nanoparticle.
 Comparison study was conducted with previous published results to measure the accuracy of the method and algorithm applied in solving the system of equations.
 Table 4 shows the comparison between solutions of Sharidan [30] and the results obtained in the present study with c = 0.5, $\Omega = 0.2$, Pr = 0.72 and $\phi = 0$.
-Here f and h are the skin friction subjected to x - and y - direction respectively while θ' is the Nusselt number.
-The results of the present study are in a very good agreement with the outputs provided in the literature.
+Here f and g are the skin friction subjected to g and g are the skin friction subjected to g and g are the outputs provided in the literature.